Canon 1D X vs Leica M10

 It is notable that the M10 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1DX does not offer wifi capability.

 The M10 is a recent model that features in the current product line-up of Leica.
 In contrast, the 1DX has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1DX was succeeded by the Canon 1DX Mark II.
+Further information on the two cameras, as well as related accessories, can be found on the Canon and Leica websites.

 Review summary: Canon 1D X vs Leica M10